 In this phase, companywide structures are put in place.

 Departments are created along with the associated systems for accounting, production, sales and marketing.
+The marketing strategy also evolves during this phase, becoming more structured and targeted.
 The organisation becomes more hierarchical and communication more formal.
 Standards are introduced and jobs ratified.

 All of these developments help to create an operating company – one that functions effectively through a top-down, systems-led management style.